devbyray/devbyrayray-blog-nuxt/content/posts/2022-02-02_Create-Your-Own-Ipsum-Generator-With-JavaScript-3241077570e2.md

 image: images/0__xbnw8Z__GlC1RU____r.jpg
 ---

-Generating content with random words can be convenient for testing purposes.
-That’s why today, we will create a function that does that.
+Generating fake content with random words can be convenient for testing purposes.
+That’s why today, we will create a JavaScript function that does that.
+It's super simple with the Math.random, round, while loop and map methods in JavaScript.

 > Use this code to build your own Ipsum generator, so you have random generated content as much as you like 👍